evolvedbinary/hsg-project-wiki/Setup-hsg3.md

 1. Clone eXist to your `workspace` folder, `~/workspace/eXist-LTS`.
 [Note: TBA]

 1. In the Tools dropdown menu, select `Update and build eXist`; when this is complete, you will see `BUILD SUCCESSFUL`.
 In the Tools dropdown menu, select `Start eXist`; you will see a splash screen, which will go away when eXist has completed its startup.
 In the Tools menu, select `Deploy all repositories to localhost`.
+This step takes about 10-15 minutes on our computers.

     [Note: currently hsg-shell fails unless you apply https://github.com/eXistSolutions/hsg-shell/commit/734c300746546901f8203ed519b36677724a396f.]